-In this paper we propose an approach to optimization of final energies spread and desired central beam energy at the end.
+In this paper we propose an approach to optimize final energies spread and desired central beam energy at the end.
 This approach is based on the fact that motion of the particles in the buncher and phase rotator is well described by the equations of motion of the central particle of the bunch in laboratory coordinate system and equations of motion in coordinates relative to those of the central particle for other particles of the beam.
-This means that in reducing energy spread of the particles and bringing their energies close to desired one we should align energies of the central particles around this energy and then energies of all other particles of respective bunches will be automatically aligned around it.
-To measure how good buncher and phase rotator with chosen set of controls perform in aligning central particles energies around desired energy we can use exact formula (9).
-To do so we introduce the merit (or penalty) function which has the form of the sum of the squared distances from the final energy of the i-th central particle of the bunch T_i^{fin} calculated by (9) to desired final central energy of the beam \overline{T} :
+This means that in reducing energy spread of the particles and bringing their energies close to desired one we should align energies of the central particles of respective bunches will be automatically aligned around it.
+To measure how good buncher and phase roator with chosen set of controls perform in aligning central particles energies around desired energy we can use exact formula (8).

+To do so we introduce the merit (or penalty) function which has the form of the sum of the squared distances from the final energy of the i-th central particle of the bunch T_i^{fin} calculated by (8) to desired final central energy of the beam \overline{T} :

 $$I = \sum{i=b_1}^{b_2} c_i (T_i^{\text{fin}} - \bar{T})^2 , \qquad (9)$$ where b_1 and b_2 are is the first and last bunches of interest, c_i are the weight coefficients which allow us to put more emphasize on some bunches (for example with more particles in them).
 In our optimization runs we use two penalty functions of the form (9).
-In the first function we set i.e. we assume all bunches to be equally important to us and we impose equal penalties if two central particles of different bunches are on the same distance (in energy) from the \bar{T} :
+In the first function we set i.e. we assume all bunches to be equally important to us and we impose equal penalties if two central particles of different bunches are on the same distance (in energy) from the \overline{T} :